cloudmesh-community/book/chapters/prg/python/numpy/numpy.md

     matrix.sum(axis=0)
     >>>[4, 6]

-In the above example, we created a 2x2 matrix containing the numbers 1 through 4.
+In this example, we created a 2x2 matrix containing the numbers 1 through 4.
 The sum of the matrix returned the element-wise addition of the entire matrix.
 Summing across axis 0 (rows) returned a new array with the element-wise addition across each row.
 Likewise, summing across